adikoul04/Facial_Recognition_Attendance/README.md

-# AI4ALL-Computer-Vision-Project
+# Facial Recognition Attendance System.
-Project currently in progress.
-Developed through the AI4ALL Ignite Accelerator.
-Project focuses on AI and Computer Vision.
+Project currently in progress through the AI4ALL Ignite Accelerator.
+The project aims to develop a computer vision-based system for automated attendance recording in educational or corporate settings.
+This system seeks to streamline attendance processes, reduce time consumption, and minimize human error associated with traditional attendance methods.
+It can also be used at scale and does not require a physical ID that users can misplace or replicate.